 The Bhutan Tourist Corporation Limited (BTCL) comes highly recommended for making travel bookings to Bhutan.
 This company is owned by members of the royal family and advertises itself as Bhutan's number one travel agency since 1991.
 The drivers, guides, and accommodations provided are excellent.
 If you're interested in photography, see what Rainbow Photography Tours of Bhutan has to offer.

 The Tourism Council of Bhutan also has a list of registered tour operators on its website.
 According to the Bhutan Tourism Monitor, these were the top 10 tour operators in 2015 (based on the number of tourists received/bed nights).
-This information hasn't been provided in the 2016 Bhutan Tourism Monitor.

 - Norbu Bhutan Travel Private Limited